 2.1 Tectonic setting of the Khuvsgul Group

-The Khuvsgul Group comprises the Cryogenian-Cambrian sedimentary cover of the Khuvsgul Terrane, which forms the central component of an amalgamated composite terrane previously referred to as the Tuva-Mongolia Massif (Ilyin, 1971) the Tuva-Mongolia Microcontintent (TMM; Kuzmichev, 2015), Central Mongolian Terranes (CMT; Domeier, 2018), and our preferred nomenclature of the Tuva-Mongolia Terrane (TMT; Bold et al., 2019).
+The Khuvsgul Group comprises the Cryogenian-Cambrian sedimentary cover of the Khuvsgul Terrane, which forms the central component of an amalgamated composite terrane previously referred to as the Tuva-Mongolia Massif (Ilyin, 1971), the Tuva-Mongolia Microcontintent (TMM; Kuzmichev, 2015), Central Mongolian Terranes (CMT; Domeier, 2018), and our preferred nomenclature of the Tuva-Mongolia Terrane (TMT; Bold et al., 2019).
 The TMT (fig. 1) is embedded within the Central Asian Orogenic System (CAOS; Kröner et al., 2007; Windley et al., 2007; Kröner et al., 2014), which formed through collision and accretion of arcs, oceanic tracts, and microcontinental fragments from the late Mesoproterozoic (Khain et al., 2002) to late Paleozoic (Xiao et al., 2003; Windley et al., 2007; Wilde, 2015).

 The oldest rocks in the TMT are 2702 ± 6 Ma basement gneisses (the Salig Complex) of the Gargan Block (U-Pb LA-ICPMS on zircon, Bold et al., 2019).
 During the Tonian Period, volcanic and ophiolitic rocks associated with the ~1000 Ma Dunzhugur arc (Khain et al., 2002) were obducted along the northern TMT margin prior to the emplacement of the Sumsunur Complex, which includes tonalite-trondjeimites that have been dated to 785 ± 11 Ma (Kuzmichev et al., 2001), and potentially during 814 ± 10 Ma metamorphism of the Salig Complex (Bold et al., 2019).
 The Sumsunur Complex is an intrusive complement to volcanic, rocks of the coeval Sarkhoi Fm (Kuzmichev and Larionov, 2011), which have also been correlated with volcanic rocks of the Zavkhan Fm (see Bold et al., 2016b) in southwest Mongolia.
-Geochemical data suggests that volcanic rocks of the Zavkhan and Sarkhoi Fms formed a continental arc system across both terranes (Kheraskova et al., 1995; Kuzmichev et al., 2001; Kuzmichev, 2015, Bold et al. 2016b).
+Geochemical data suggest that volcanic rocks of the Zavkhan and Sarkhoi Fms formed a continental arc system across both terranes (Kheraskova et al., 1995; Kuzmichev et al., 2001; Kuzmichev, 2015, Bold et al. 2016b).

 2.3 Cryogenian-Cambrian stratigraphy of the Tuva Mongolia Terranes: The Khuvsgul Group

-Carbonate, siliciclastic, and volcaniclastic rocks of the Khuvsgul Group overlie the Sarkhoi volcanics (and coeval siliclastic and volcaniclastic rocks of the Darkhat Group).
+Carbonate, siliciclastic, and volcaniclastic rocks of the Khuvsgul Group overlie the Sarkhoi Fm (and coeval siliclastic and volcaniclastic rocks of the Darkhat Group).
 Here, we build on the stratigraphic framework developed from the Khuvsgul region of the TMT (fig. 2; Anttila et al., 2021) with new chemostratigraphic, lithostratigraphic, and sequence stratigraphic data.

-The Cryogenian strata of the Khuvsgul Group include two diamictites separated by a carbonate sequence, which have been correlated with the Cryogenian Sturtian and Marinoan Snowball Earth glaciations and the non-glacial interlude, respectively (Macdonald and Jones, 2011).
-The laterally-variable thicknesses of Cryogenian strata on the Khuvsgul Block have been interpreted to represent syn-depositional topography.
-In particular, it has been proposed that the Sturtian Ongolog diamictite was deposited along active Tonian to Cryogenian rift shoulders (Osokin and Tyzhinoff, 1998; Macdonald and Jones, 2011).
+The Cryogenian strata of the Khuvsgul Group include two diamictites separated by a carbonate sequence, which have been correlated with the Cryogenian Sturtian and Marinoan Snowball Earth glaciations and the middle Cryogenian, respectively (Macdonald and Jones, 2011).
+The laterally-variable thicknesses of Cryogenian strata on the Khuvsgul Block have been interpreted to reflect syn-depositional topography: it has been proposed that the Sturtian Ongolog diamictite was deposited along active Tonian to Cryogenian rift shoulders (Osokin and Tyzhinov, 1998; Macdonald and Jones, 2011).

-Much of the early geologic inquiry in the Khuvsgul region (Donov, et al., 1967; Ilyin, 1973, 2004; Osokin and Tyzhinof, 1998) focused on the phosphatic strata of the Kheseen Fm, which are found stratigraphically above the Cryogenian sequence and make up one of the largest economic-grade phosphorite deposits in the world (Cook and Shergold, 1984).
+Much of the early geologic inquiry in the Khuvsgul region (Donov, et al., 1967; Ilyin, 1973, 2004; Osokin and Tyzhinov, 1998) focused on the phosphatic strata of the Kheseen Fm, which are found stratigraphically above the Cryogenian sequence and make up one of the largest economic-grade phosphorite deposits in the world (Cook and Shergold, 1984).
 Trenches and roadcuts from prospecting are still visible, but economic development of mineral resources in the area was prevented initially by the remote location of the Khuvsgul region, and more recently by the recognition of the environmental fragility of the surrounding ecosystem.
 In addition to their economic significance, phosphorites of the Kheseen Fm host a Doushantuo-Pertatanka-Type microfossil assemblage (Anderson et al., 2017, 2019), with fossiliferous strata located in the eastern Khoridol Saridag mountain range, on the western shores of Lake Khuvsgul (fig. 3).